 Number of fitness and health facilities in Canada

-Before the pandemic, in 2020, there were 13,488 fitness facilities in Canada.
-The majority of these facilities were gyms with 7,398 establishments, followed by beauty and health spas with 4,2024 establishments.
-In 2024, there were 8,612 gym, health, and fitness clubs, which is an increase of 3% compared to 2022.
+Before the pandemic, in 2020, there were around 13,500 fitness facilities in Canada.
+The majority of these facilities were gyms (around 7,400), followed by beauty and health spas (about 4,000) .
+In 2024, there were just over 9,000 gym, health, and fitness clubs in Canada, an increase from earlier pandemic years and reflecting continued recovery.
+In 2025, the number of gym, health, and fitness clubs in Canada was forecast to be about 9,400, with growth of around 4.1% over 2024.

 Which provinces and territories have the most fitness establishments?